-- 6.22 In 2011, we arranged five briefings for government departments and 37 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.23 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights.
+- 6.25 In 2012, we arranged three briefings for government departments and 41 briefings for imported workers to publicise the rights and obligations of the parties concerned. - 6.26 Extensive publicity campaigns were launched to publicise our complaint telephone hotline (2815 2200) through press releases, posters, and advertisements on tram body, inside MTR stations and compartments etc. to encourage employees to report suspected breaches of employment rights. - 6.27 During the year, we organised various publicity activities to familiarise employers and employees with the SMW legislation.
+These activities included: conducting seminars on the MWO for employers, employees, stakeholder groups and the public; publishing new posters for wide distribution and display; inserting promotional message in water bills; promoting through different channels such as public transports, publications of target organisations, newspapers and internet platforms; and holding roving exhibitions, etc.